Sotskin/VisualizePartition/README.md

+**TO-DO**

-Use color to represent type of partition.
+Use Size & Color to represent the cost of node: The larger the bigger

-Use shape to distinguish tensor and operator.
+Use Shape to distinguish tensor and operator

+Temp: Use Circle halo color to represent the partition type (Could use color instead)

+GTK:

+Show detailed information when mouth selected a node

+At somewhere, shows a label that shows correspondence between color/shape and meanings